 Learn more about Cocker Spaniel health problems.

-Many Cocker Spaniel breeders have a system for reserving puppies, and ask for a non-refundable deposit.
-You'll need to ask the breeder what their reservation policy is.
+Some breeders have a system for reserving puppies, and ask for a non-refundable deposit so ask the breeder what their reservation policy is.

-Ask what training the puppies will have had, and check whether they will be fully or partly house-trained.
+Ask what training the puppies will have had by the time they're ready to collect, and check whether they will be fully or partly house-trained.

-Ask what they have done (or are doing) to socialize their Cocker Spaniel puppies.
+Ask what they have done (or are doing) to socialize their Cocker Spaniel puppies to allow you to continue where they left off.

-They'll need to be handled, gently, as early as possible and meet as many humans as possible - postman in uniform, children, delivery man with beard, old people.
+Pups should be handled gently, as early as possible and meet as many humans as possible - postman in uniform, children, delivery man with beard, old people.

 The puppies should also experience many different everyday household objects, such as umbrellas, washing machines, vacuums, brooms, washing blowing on the line, balloons, sirens, etc. The list is almost endless!

 Socializing a puppy should become a very important part of his routine.
-A puppy who hasn't been properly socialized may develop behavioral problems later in life.
+A puppy who hasn't been properly socialized may develop behavioral problems in adult life.

 Ask how old the puppy will be when you can take it home.